DashBookProject/Plotly-Dash/Bonus-Content/Components/buttons.md

 In this app, a user can submit a form by clicking on the button.
 The callbacks make this app interactive.

-See more examples of interactive apps with buttons in the [Dash Example Index](https://dash-example-index.herokuapp.com/?code=button)

 ![button-form](https://user-images.githubusercontent.com/72614349/191821247-bcdb9001-a8d3-4bfb-b658-e091caed8601.gif)